Backup a database using AWS Lambda container

 Build the docker image.
 Note that you must be in the project root directory:

-docker build -t backup-db:v1 .
+docker build -t lambda-container:v1 .

-Test the Lambda in local
+Test the Lambda Function locally

-Now I have my Docker image ready, but I want to test it locally before deploying the Lambda in production to ensure it works as expected.
-With Serverless, we usually use sls invoke local -f <function_name>
+The Docker image is ready, but I want to test it locally before deploying the Lambda in production to ensure it works as expected.
+With Serverless, we usually use sls invoke local -f <function_name>, but it will not work for this case because we don’t have the Lambda execution context.

 mkdir -p ~/aws